-Second: we’re very open to hosting multi-faith and interfaith events.
+Second: we’re very open to hosting multi-faith and interfaith events, and welcome people of any faith or none.
 But Roundhill Barn has a certain ethos with which fundamentalism, evangelism or missionary zeal are not compatible.
 If you practise intolerance or discrimination of any sort – including on the basis of gender, faith, ethnicity or sexual orientation – please find a different venue.

 And – as for each and every visitor – leave no trace.

 Pride Month banners provided by Bath Quaker Wren Sidhe.